 Cheryl Vince, Senior Vice President and Institute Fellow, American Institutes for Research

 Avenel Joseph M.S., Ph.D., Director of Policy and Oversight, Senator Edward J. Markey

 Moderator: Susan Heil, Principal Researcher, American Institutes for Research

 Presenter: Marian Ryan, District Attorney, Middlesex County, MA

 Presenter: Xavier "Lawrence" Andrews, Executive Director, Prevention Alliance of Lauderdale County Anti-Drug Coalition (PAL)

 Established in 1946, with headquarters in Washington, D.C., the American Institutes for Research (AIR) is a nonpartisan, not-for-profit organization that conducts behavioral and social science research and delivers technical assistance both domestically and internationally in the areas of education, health, and the workforce.
 For more information, visit www.air.org.

 AIR is working with local, state, and national partners to develop and execute evidence-based strategies for addressing the opioid abuse and misuse crisis.
-Learn more about our work at AIR's Center for Multi-System Solutions to the Opioid Epidemic.
+Learn more about our work at AIR's Center for Addiction Research and Effective Solutions (AIR CARES).